basic-app/basic-app/README.md

 ## System Requirements

-- PHP 7
+- PHP 7.2 or later
-- MySQL
+- MySQL or MariaDB
 - Composer
 - Apache or Nginx